saqueepague/sdk-api-java/README.md

 > java -jar target/swagger-spring-1.0.0.jar

-When the server is up and running, it allows the visualization of the api documentation in swagger-ui by pointing to (default port):
+When the server is up and running, it allows the visualization of the API documentation in swagger-ui by pointing to (default port):

 > http://localhost:8080/saqueepague/SepTransaction/1.17.0/